 - It is not cheap – time on our CNC machine is costly, and routing out that shallow track for the hob flange takes time.
 We charge around £180 extra for flush-mounting.

 - Because all hobs are subject to getting warm (well, yes!), there has to be an expansion gap around them.
-So although they can be flush-mounted, that isn’t quite as neat as it sounds – personally I feel that the silicone-filled gap to the side of the flange is more unsightly that the flange itself with zero gap beneath it.
+So although many hobs can be flush-mounted, it isn’t quite as neat as it sounds – personally I feel that the silicone-filled gap to the side of the flange is more unsightly that the flange itself with zero gap beneath it.

 If a flush-mount hob is a must-have, we will do it for you, rest assured.
 But we do not particularly recommend them.
 There may be other kitchen devices or looks that are actually more effective and practically helpful in your home.